How to Choose Video Cloud Storage for Creators

 Frequently Asked Questions

-What is the best cloud storage for video editing?
+What is the top cloud storage for video editing?

 How much cloud storage do I need for videos?

-For independent creators completing 2-3 projects monthly, 2-5TB handles active work.
-Production teams typically need 10TB+ as a starting point.
-Calculate by multiplying your typical project size (including raw footage, proxies, and exports) by 36 for a year of archive, then add 50% for growth.
-A single 4K shoot can generate 45GB-300GB per hour depending on codec.
+For independent creators, a multi-terabyte plan typically handles active work.
+Production teams often need larger capacities.
+Calculate by multiplying your typical project size (including raw footage, proxies, and exports) by the number of projects you plan to archive, then add a buffer for growth.
+A single 4K shoot can generate hundreds of gigabytes depending on codec.

 Can I stream video from cloud storage?